-Typically, the higher you set your deductible, the lower your monthly insurance premiums will be — but you don’t want to set it so high that you wouldn’t be able to actually pay that amount if needed.
-Here’s a quick primer how car insurance deductibles actually work, and how to decide what your deductible should be.
+Typically, the higher you set your deductible, the lower your monthly car insurance premiums will be — but you don’t want to set it so high that you wouldn’t be able to actually pay that amount if needed.
+Here’s a quick primer on how car insurance deductibles actually work, and how to decide which deductible amount is right for you.

 Not all types of car insurance coverage require a deductible.
 Liability insurance, which covers the costs if you damage someone’s property or injure someone with your car, never requires a deductible.

-Generally, the higher you set your deductible, the lower your monthly premiums.
-That’s because you’re assuming more of the cost, rather than putting it on your insurer.
+Generally, the higher you set your deductible, the lower your car insurance rates.
+That’s because you’re taking on more of the cost after a claim, rather than putting it on your insurer.
 The opposite is also true, choosing a low deductible means you’ll have to pay a higher premium.

 You may be tempted to choose a high deductible in order to get a lower insurance premium, but remember, there’s a very real possibility you’ll have to pay that deductible someday.
 When choosing a deductible, make sure it’s an amount you’d actually have on hand if you needed to pay it.